guangchl/dotfiles/vim/MyVimNote.md

     * move in line
         * 0         move to start of the line
         * $         move to end of the line
+        * ^         move to beginning of the first word of the line
         * 5|        go to column 5
     * large range movement
         * :5/5G     goto line number 5